Nissan Juke interior, tech and comfort

 Infotainment and tech

-All post 2024 facelift cars get a 12.3-in touchscreen that’s much better than the old system.
+All post 2024 facelift cars get a 12.3-inch touchscreen that’s much better than the old system.
 It’s canted slightly towards the driver which is welcome when you’re behind the wheel, and has much crisper, sharper graphics than before.
 It’s also more responsive and isn’t too taxing to navigate.

 All models have sat nav courtesy of Google Maps, and there’s over 70 apps you can download to expand the infotainment system’s capabilities.
 Smartphone connectivity in the form of Apple CarPlay and Android Auto are standard on all models.

 Plus there’s an app for your phone, which allows you to lock and unlock the car as well as pre-load destinations and settings into the sat-nav, while also remotely monitoring consumables such as tyre pressures and fuel level.
 For the real technophiles, this can also be accessed through a Google Home smart speaker, allowing you to ‘talk’ to your car through your home.
+All-in-all, it’s a huge improvement on what went before.

 Comfort

-• Seats are impressively supportive
+- Seats are impressively supportive

 The seats on higher-spec cars are quite comfortable, and they do offer plenty of adjustment, so everybody should be able to find a position that suits them.
 They’re supportive enough, if not quite as figure-hugging as those in some versions of the Skoda Kamiq and SEAT Arona.